Scott Beatty: Biography

 Beatty has also contributed comic book stories to Antarctic Press, Crossgen Comics, Dark Horse Comics, IDW Publishing, and Marvel Entertainment.

-With Chuck Dixon, Beatty co-wrote the critically acclaimed and best-selling Robin: Year One, Batgirl: Year One, Nightwing: Year One, and Joker: Last Laugh miniseries for DC.
-Beatty’s and Dixon's Batgirl: Year One—the middle arc of their Batman “Sidekick Trifecta” at DC—was named Best Miniseries of 2003 by Wizard: The Comics Magazine and is considered the definitive Batgirl origin story.
-In 2009, Batgirl Year One was adapted into a nine-episode Motion Comic featuring animation voiceover actress Kate Higgins in the role of Barbara Gordon/Batgirl.
-It was later made available as a DVD alongside a Motion Comic of Batman Adventures: Mad Love featuring Harley Quinn.
-On its 20th Anniversary, DC Comics will release an all-new softcover collection of Batgirl: Year One on September 26th, 2023.
+Beatty co-wrote the acclaimed Robin: Year One, Batgirl: Year One, Nightwing: Year One, and Joker: Last Laugh miniseries for DC.
+Beatty's and Dixon's Batgirl: Year One—the middle arc of their Batman "Sidekick Trifecta" at DC—was named Best Miniseries of 2003 by Wizard: The Comics Magazine.
+In 2009, Batgirl Year One was adapted into a nine-episode motion comic featuring Kate Higgins as Barbara Gordon.
+It was later made available as a DVD with the motion comic of The Batman Adventures: Mad Love featuring Harley Quinn, as well as on YouTube and streaming platforms.
+On its 20th anniversary, DC Comics published a softcover collection of Batgirl: Year One on September 26, 2023.

-Beatty's "Regnum Defende"—a two-part *Year One* styled origin of Batman's valet Alfred Pennyworth as an agent of the British Secret Service—was one of the stories which inspired the recent Pennyworth streaming television series that lasted three seasons beginning on Hulu and concluding its run on HBOMax.
+Beatty's "Regnum Defende"—a two-part *Year One* styled origin of Batman's valet Alfred Pennyworth as an agent of the British Secret Service—was one of the stories which inspired DC Entertainment's Pennyworth streaming television series that lasted three seasons beginning on Hulu and concluding its run on HBO Max.

-In addition to his comics work, Beatty has authored more than a dozen encyclopedic books about superheroes including DC Comics' Batman, Superman, Wonder Woman, Catwoman, Justice League of America, and Marvel’s Avengers.
-Beatty's “Ultimate Guides” for UK publisher Dorling-Kindersley in the early 2000s defined the standard for all genre character and movie guidebooks to follow.
-Beatty’s technically accurate The Batman Handbook, a literal guidebook on how to be the Dark Knight, was a top-selling title for Quirk Books.
+In addition to his comics work, Beatty has authored more than a dozen encyclopedic books about superheroes including Batman, Superman, Wonder Woman, Catwoman, the Justice League, and the Avengers.
+Beatty's *Ultimate Guides* for UK publisher Dorling Kindersley in the early 2000s defined the standard for all genre character and movie guidebooks to follow.
+Beatty's The Batman Handbook, a literal how-to guide on how to be the Dark Knight, was a top-selling title for Quirk Books.